BANKEX/asset-toolkit/ISAO/README.md

 ### Quick Start

-You can check demo project [https://isao.staging.bankex.team](https://isao.staging.bankex.team) here.
+You can check the demo project [here](https://isao.staging.bankex.team).

 If you want to deploy your own contract in the Ethereum test network:

-1) Clone this repo and run `npm install`, also you'll need `truffle` installed globally so check [instructions](https://github.com/trufflesuite/truffle) how to install it.
+1) Clone this repo and run `npm install`, also you'll need `truffle` installed globally so check the instructions [here](https://github.com/trufflesuite/truffle), on how to install it.

 2) Register in https://infura.io/ and copy your API KEY.
 It will allow you to deploy the contract to the  Ethereum network without maintaining the full node.